History of Qatar: Qatari–Bahraini War

+In either late 1867 or June 1868, the Qataris attempted to launch a counterattack against the Bahrainis, however, they were defeated in the Battle of Damsah.
+An account of the battle written in 1933 by C.U.
+Aitchison, under-secretary of the British Raj, is as follows:

+Contemporary sources state the 1868 attack was particularly violent, in some 1,000 were killed and 60 ships were destroyed.

+The aftermath of the Battle of Damsah saw the Qatari forces execute a strategic withdrawal, prompting a pursuit by Bahraini troops to the settlement of Al Wakrah.
+At this location, the Qatari contingent mounted a defense, successfully encircling the Bahraini forces and capturing two of their commanders.
+The engagement concluded with a negotiated exchange of prisoners, following which Jassim bin Mohammed returned to his seat of power in Doha.

 The joint Bahraini-Abu Dhabi incursion and Qatari counterattack prompted the British political agent, Colonel Lewis Pelly, to impose a settlement in 1868.
 Pelly's mission to Bahrain and Qatar and the peace treaty that resulted were milestones in Qatar's history.
 It implicitly recognized the distinctness of Qatar from Bahrain and explicitly acknowledged the position of Mohammed bin Thani as an important representative of the Peninsula's tribes.

 Ottoman control (1871–1913)

 The Ottoman Empire expanded into Eastern Arabia in 1871.
-After establishing themselves on Al-Hasa coast, they advanced towards Qatar.
+After establishing themselves on the Al-Hasa coast, they advanced towards Qatar.
 Al Bidda soon came to serve as a base of operations for Bedouins harassing the Ottomans in the south, and Abdullah II Al-Sabah of Kuwait was sent to the town to secure a landing for the Ottoman troops.
-He brought with him four Ottoman flags for the most influential personages in Qatar.
-Mohammed bin Thani received and accepted one of the flags, but he sent it to Al Wakrah and continued hoisting the local flag above his house.
+He brought with him four Ottoman flags for the most influential people in Qatar.
+Mohammed bin Thani received and accepted one of the flags but sent it to Al Wakrah and continued hoisting the local flag above his house.
 Jassim bin Mohammed accepted a flag and flew it above his house.
 A third flag was given to Ali bin Abdul Aziz, the ruler of Al Khor.

 The British reacted negatively to the Ottoman's advancements as they felt their interests were at stake.
 Receiving no response to their objections, the British gunboat Hugh Rose arrived in Qatar on 19 July 1871.
 After inspecting the situation, Sidney Smith, the assistant political resident in the Persian Gulf, discovered that Qatar flew the flags willingly.
 To further add to their apprehension, Jassim bin Mohammed, who assumed his father's role during this period, authorized the Ottomans to send 100 troops and equipment to Al Bidda in December 1871.
-By January 1872, the Ottomans incorporated Qatar into their dominion.
+By January 1872, the Ottomans had incorporated Qatar into their dominion.
 It was designated a province in Najd under the control of the sanjak of Najd.
-Jassim bin Mohammed was appointed as the Kaymakam (sub-governor) of the district, and most other Qataris were allowed to keep their positions in the new government.
+Jassim bin Mohammed was appointed as the kaymakam (sub-governor) of the district, and most other Qataris were allowed to keep their positions in the new government.